-Change of Major/Classified Status
+Change of Major

-Classified students who wish to change their major should consult with their counselor or faculty advisor before completing a Change of Major Request Form.
+Students who wish to change their major should consult with their counselor or faculty advisor before completing a Change of Major Form.
 A change of major may impact:

 - financial aid

 - graduation date

 - veteran's benefits, and/or

 - graduation requirements.